Chart Color Schemes

 Leneva lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on AreaSearch's analysis of ABS population updates and new addresses validated since the Census, Leneva's estimated population is around 1856 as of November 2025.
-This reflects an increase of 539 people (40.9%) from the 2021 Census figure of 1317 people.
-The change was inferred from AreaSearch's estimate of resident population at 1785, based on examination of ABS's latest ERP data release in June 2024 and an additional 341 validated new addresses since the Census date.
-This results in a density ratio of 22 persons per square kilometer.
-Leneva's growth rate exceeded that of its SA3 area (4.8%) and SA4 region, marking it as a growth leader.
-Population growth was primarily driven by interstate migration contributing approximately 67% of overall population gains during recent periods.
+The suburb of Leneva's population is estimated at around 1,856 as of Feb 2026.
+This reflects an increase of 539 people since the 2021 Census, which reported a population of 1,317 people.
+The change is inferred from the resident population of 1,785 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 342 validated new addresses since the Census date.
+This level of population equates to a density ratio of 22 persons per square kilometer.
+Leneva's growth of 40.9% since the 2021 census exceeded that of the SA3 area (4.9%) and the SA4 region, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 67.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population